 Soppy, sentimental old fool that I am, I’m a sucker for a tear-jerker.
 I cried during the opening Circle of Life scene of the Lion King when I first saw it in the West End many moons ago.
 And I started to blub during the first few bars of Billy Elliot at the Victoria Palace and carried on sobbing right through to the finale.
 Pass the Kleenex.

 Last year Liam and I watched the film version of Everybody Talking About Jamie on Amazon Prime.
-There’s a scene midway through – a flashback to the dark days of the early nineties when the gossip on the street was of a ‘gay plague’ and gay men were dropping like flies to a hostile crowd.
+There’s a scene midway through – a flashback to the dark days of the early nineties when the gossip on the street was of a ‘gay plague’ and gay men were bowing out to a hostile crowd.

 A few brave folk fought back, and the rest, as they say…